execextreme/react-guild-info/README.md

 - Guild news feed

 ## How do I run this?
+*Note:* You will have to apply for a Battle.net API key before you can run this locally (https://dev.battle.net)

 Clone the repo to your computer and move to the folder with your favorite terminal emulator

      npm install -g tiny-server